-All accidents and incidents that happen during education sessions must be recorded in the accident book and on CPOMS.
-The incident must be reported to the Headteacher at Sedgemoor Manor School.
+All accidents and incidents that happen during education sessions must be recorded on the Engage system.
+An entry must be made on the young person's electronic record and an incident produced.
+The incident must be reported to the Headteacher at Newbury Manor School.
 Further investigation may be necessary and education staff must ensure they assist staff with the investigation.